 Build Cost Calculators

-Most sensible calculators show a wide range of costs from £700 to £1500+ per square metre dependant on simple or complicated design, standard of finish, control of budget and location.
+Most sensible calculators show a wide range of costs from £700 to £1500+ per square metre dependant on simple or complicated design, standard of finish, control of budget, your own work input and location.

 Estimating your self build costs is fundamental to your project planning.